OSInside/kiwi/doc/source/development/kiwi_from_python.rst

 All classes are written in a way to care for a single responsibility in order to allow for re-use on other use cases.
-Therefore it is possible to use KIWI NG outside of the main image building scope to manage e.g the setup of loop devices, filesystems, partitions, etc...
+Therefore it is possible to use {kiwi} outside of the main image building scope to manage e.g the setup of loop devices, filesystems, partitions, etc...